Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 You may wonder how it is that you can make a profit from a bet that you only have a 35% chance of winning.

-A 35% chance of winning would normally, according to a player's gut or intuition, seems like a bad decision.
+A 35% chance of winning would normally, according to a player's gut or intuition, seem like a bad decision.
 In fact, GTO play is naturally aggressive - more aggressive than the way non-GTO players normally play.

 Anatomy of a "Big Point" in tennis